 I can’t enroll in the first session- will this be offered later?

-The ability to enroll a course, or in the entire Fair Fit Method Program, will happen twice a year.
+At this time, the ability to enroll in the first courses in the Fair Fit Method - Learn and Make the Fair Fit Skirt and Dress, will happen 3 times a year.
 It will only be offered during the designated enrollment period.
 If you know you want to take the course, but have to wait, make sure you sign up to be the first to know when the next enrollment period begins.

 I’m not sure I can commit to the whole program, can I just do the skirt and then decide from there?

-Yes, you will have the option to take the courses one at a time, however, you must have completed the necessary prerequisit courses in order to participate in the program and will not be allowed to do the dress without the skirt, or the custom patterns without the skirt and dress courses.
+Yes, you will have the option to take the courses one at a time, however, you must have completed the necessary prerequisite course Learn and Make the Fair Fit Dress and Skirt in order to create the more advanced variations.
 The patterns and courses build on each other, and the advanced options won’t work without the teachings from the core curriculum.

 Can I use another pattern besides the Fair Fit Pattern for my coursework?